parham075/TextSummerizer-NLP/README.md

 Text Summarization is a crucial and top Natural Language Processing task that involves generating concise and coherent summaries of longer pieces of text.
 It enables quick information retrieval and comprehension, making it invaluable for dealing with large volumes of textual data.

 ## Objective
 This project aims to develop an abstractive or extractive text summarization model capable of creating informative and concise summaries from lengthy text documents.
+Before that, we saw we could use langchain to provide text summarization using OpenAI API though [NTA-LLM](https://github.com/parham075/NTA-LLM). now I am going to train a transformer model from scratch to tackle the problem.

 ## Usecase:
 The output model from this project can be useful for academic researcher, students, and anybody who doesn't have much time to read large amount of text and looking for a solution to summerize their articles, course slides, etc.